NTL Top 40 under 40

 were offered a gift card, which to the emotional challenge of everyone present, they unselfishly used (their gift cards) to buy me something for taking the time to talk to them...
-To say it was an overwhelmingly kind act is understatement.
-And it also sadly revealed how little time and love others devoted to them...
-I was, and continued to be honored to be around them.
+To say it was an overwhelmingly selfless act by them is such an understatement...
+I was --and continue to be- honored by their gracious and selfless example.

-There was a program at one of UNLV's grad schools that offered students working on their Master's degrees an opportunity to teach an undergraduate college course...
-It's almost comical to wonder how I performed given the lack of investment and even academic maturity (I share this transparency to expose, that what may seem like a challenge or difficulty, may very well reflect one's own personal issues...
-And our eventual journeys can lead us well past what we used to consider challenging.
+Well over a decade ago, there was a program at one of UNLV's graduate schools that offered students working on their Master's degrees an opportunity to teach an undergraduate college course...
+It's almost comical to wonder how I performed given the lack of investment and even academic maturity (I share this transparency to expose, that what may seem like a challenge or difficulty, may very well reflect one's own personal difficulties...
+And our eventual journeys can lead us well past what we used to consider challenging).